Infinity-Technologies-Global/Module-Update-GDPR/README.md

     fun onNotUsingAdConsent()
-	    // Meaning your country not require Ad Consent fun onConsentSuccess()
+	    // Meaning your country not require Ad Consent

+	fun onConsentSuccess(canPersonalized: Boolean) {
+	    // return when user click option in Dialog Consent
+	    // canPersonalized mean user click Consent or Do not Consent
+	    // Can tracking in this function
+    }

-	    // Meaning user click Accept All your consent fun onConsentError(formError: FormError)
+    fun onConsentError(formError: FormError)
 	    //Load Consent Form error
     fun onLoadConsentSuccess()